elflacosebas/migraR/README.md

 ###Example

-The example was chosen selecting the migration data from Spainish Census 2011.
+The example was chosen selecting the migration data from Spanish Census 2011.

 ```
 # Calling packages and dataset.